M0riati/consoleRPG/readme.md

 An RPG game written in python with a command line interface.
 Mainly inspired by Final Fantasy VII and X, as well as Knights of the Old Republic.
-Currently, it is more of demo that lacks an actual story or title.
+Currently, it is more of a demo that lacks an actual story or title.

 ## Build Instructions